Goin' In: Reception

-People Magazine said that the video is "definitely Jenny at her fiercest" and "high-energy."
+People said that the video is "definitely Jenny at her fiercest" and "high-energy."
 Chris Eggertsen of the website HitFix, said that the video wasn't anything special, labeling it as "signifying absolutely nothing."
 Eggertsen said: "What should also surprise no one is that the visuals in the video have correspondingly been amped up to 11, as if to distract from the track's failure to connect even as a guilty-pleasure pop confection."
 Emily Exton of Popdust wrote that: "Basically it’s a return to "the block," if said neighborhood’s street lights were replaced with lasers and its fire hydrants unleashed sprays of colorful body paint on groups of party-ready residents."
 Amy Sciarretto of PopCrush said that Lopez revisited her dance roots in the video, and that: "Yes, Lopez’s famous abs get equal screen time, as does her even more famous derriere.
 It’s a dance video through and through and it’s J. Lo doing what she did first and that’s grooving out on the dance floor."
 Sciarretoo also described it as "visually spastic."
 Robbie Daw of the website Idolator wrote that people hoping for "booty-shaking by Lopez won’t be disappointed" and that "It looks like J.Lo is all about color in this vid[eo]."